 The statement must be available to all prospective purchasers for inspection.

-Preparing the statement the by-laws in a Management Statement are seperated into 5 parts.
+Preparing the statement page provides information on the by-laws in a Management Statement.

-these by-laws relate to the essence or theme of the community scheme.
+Part 1 - By-laws fixing details of development page provides information on by-laws relating to the essence or theme of the community scheme.

-part of the association property within a community, precinct or neighbourhood scheme can be restricted to the use of proprietors or associations within the scheme.
+Part 2 - By-Laws affecting Association property page provides information on association property rights by-laws which permit part of the the association property within a community, precinct or neighbourhood scheme to be restricted to the use of proprietors or associations within the scheme.